-Lobkovsky A.E., Smith B.E, Kudrolli A., Mohrig D.C., and Rothman D.H.
-2007.
+Lobkovsky A.E., Smith B.E, Kudrolli A., Mohrig D.C. et al. 2007.
 Erosive dynamics of channels incised by subsurface water flow.
 Journal of Geophysical Research 112.

 Kons H.L.
 Jr. and Borth R.J.
 2006.
 Contributions to a study of the diversity, distribution, habitat association, and phenology of the Lepidoptera of northern Florida.
 North American Journal of Lepidoptera Biodiversity 1:1-231.